-More than 500 teachers, cafeteria managers, and administrators attend after-school and Saturday workshops to share and learn how to plant and maintain edible gardens and integrate them into the curriculum and cafeteria.
+More than 500 teachers, cafeteria managers, and administrators attend after-school and Saturday workshops to learn how to plant and maintain edible gardens and integrate them into the curriculum and cafeteria.

 The ultimate objective is to significantly improve eating patterns in children and their families while also improving students' academic achievement.
 Through FFS, students develop a deeper understanding of the connection between health and their environment.

 Ocean Bank Center for Educational Materials

-When it comes to creative teaching aids, teachers have come to depend on the Ocean Bank Center for Educational Materials to provide them with not only that unique tool to motivate their students, but also the everyday staples they need.
+When it comes to creative teaching aids, teachers have come to depend on the Ocean Bank Center for Educational Materials to provide them not just with that unique tool to motivate their students, but the everyday classroom staples they need.
 Sponsored by Ocean Bank, this warehouse and distribution program accepts donations of usable excess inventory, remnants, leftovers, surplus supplies and more from companies -- as well as traditional classroom supplies -- which we then make available free of charge to Miami-Dade County Public Schools' teachers for their classrooms.
 Miami-Dade County students benefit by having the materials necessary for their lessons and businesses benefit through an up to 200-percent tax deduction on the goods.

 Teachers may shop for free twice each year, or on more occasions if they volunteer their time at the warehouse.

-As a source of free materials for public school classrooms, the Ocean Bank Center has logged over 26,025 educator visits since opening in 1993, and over $8.7 million in supplies have been donated to classrooms benefitting more than 2 million M-DCPS students.
+As a source of free materials for public school classrooms, the Ocean Bank Center has logged over 27,500 educator visits since opening in 1993, and over $8.7 million in supplies have been donated to classrooms benefitting more than 2 million M-DCPS students.

 If your business has excess inventory or outdated equipment and supplies, you can donate them to The Education Fund, which provides classroom teachers with desperately needed supplies, while a company may be eligible for a tax deduction of up to 200 percent.